-For example, a bank that uses Intuit for accounting and has an internal payment gateway system that passes along each transaction to that accounting software automatically is a type of integrated payment solution.
+For example, a business that uses Intuit for accounting and has an internal payment gateway system that passes along each transaction to that accounting software automatically is a type of integrated payment solution.

-Another more complicated example would be if a credit union had a third-party CRM system with all of their clients and leads, and whenever a new payment was taken it passed that data to the CRM to log under a specific contact profile and sent it to their accounting software.
+Another more complicated example would be if a business had a third-party CRM system with all of their clients and leads, and whenever a new payment was taken it passed that data to the CRM to log under a specific contact profile and sent it to their accounting software.

 It’s basically open communication between all of your critical systems, so critical business systems + payment processes + encrypted data and real-time communication = your integrated system.